Tower Gaps in Multicolour Ramsey Numbers

 The following fact, whose short proof can be found in Section~\ref{sec:app}, relates the max-induced property to our original motivation: \begin{claim} Suppose $v_1 < v_2 < \dots < v_{\ell+1}$ are vectors in $\{0,1\}^m$ and let $\delta_i = \delta(v_i, v_{i+1})$.
 If $(\gd_{i_1},\ldots, \gd_{i_k})$ is a max-induced subsequence of $(\gd_1,\ldots,\gd_\ell)$, then there are $v_{j_1},\ldots, v_{j_{k+1}}$ such that $\gd(v_{j_s}, v_{j_{s+1}}) = \gd_{i_s}$ for each $s\in[k]$. \end{claim}

 Define an {\em interval} in a sequence to be a subsequence of consecutive elements.
-We say a pattern $P=(a_1,a_2,\ldots ,a_n)$ has the {\em left property} if the following holds: for each interval $I \subset P$ with maximum element $a_m$, all elements to the left of $a_m$ in $I$ --- meaning the elements $a_i \in I$ such that $i < m$ --- are greater than or equal to all elements to the right of $a_m$ in $I$.
-We similarly say a pattern has the {\em right property} if within each interval, every element to the left of the maximum is smaller than every element to the right of the maximum.
-The following theorem is our core result on max-induced patterns: \begin{theorem} A finite family of patterns $\mathcal{F}$ has the max-induced Erd\H{o}s-Hajnal property if and only if $\mathcal F$ contains a permutation pattern with the left property and a permutation pattern with the right property. \end{theorem}
+The following theorem is our core result on max-induced patterns: \begin{theorem} A finite family of patterns $\mathcal{F}$ has the max-induced Erd\H{o}s-Hajnal property if and only if $\mathcal F$ contains a $132$-avoiding permutation pattern and a $231$-avoiding permutation pattern. \end{theorem}